W45P85/TBX_to_HTML/README.md

 - After successful conversion, the HTML is saved in the same directory as the original TBX file.
 The file is called "terminology_YYYY-MM-DD", whereby the current day is taken as the date.

 5. close the program:
-       Once the conversion is complete, you can close the program by clicking on the "Close program" button (2).
+       Once the conversion is complete, you can close the program by clicking on red the "Close" button.

 ## How This Tool Works